dmh2000/vmw/README.md

 # vmw

-some ad-hoc python stuff for vmware
+python scripts for vmware, requested by a colleague

 ## basic
    python function to create a vmware nsx ip pool xml file